hendecahedron/taraxacum/README.md

 Basis elements are of type`Blade`which represents oriented volumes of space

-`Blade{:bitmap 1, :scale 1.0, :grade 1, :basis e0}` is a basis blade of grade 1
+`Blade{:bitmap 1, :scale 1.0, :grade 1, :basis e0}` is a basis blade of grade 1,or 1-blade

-`Blade{:bitmap 5, :scale 1.0, :grade 2, :basis e02}` is a bivector, grade 2
+`Blade{:bitmap 5, :scale 1.0, :grade 2, :basis e02}` is a bivector of grade 2, or 2-blade

 `e_` (or `v_` or `whatever_`) is the scalar basis element of grade 0